 In general it is the estimated value of the requirement that determines the level of competition that is appropriate.
-Of course, there may be instances where the estimated value of the requirement falls within the institution's or the EU thresholds and where, for political or transparency reasons, the decision is taken to follow a formal competitive exercise.
+Of course, there may be instances where the estimated value of the requirement falls within the institution's or the PCR thresholds and where, for political or transparency reasons, the decision is taken to follow a formal competitive exercise.

 It is important to estimate the value of a requirement in order to ensure that an appropriate level of competition is undertaken.
-Within the EU Rules there are a number of methods for determining the estimated value of a requirement.
+Within the PCR Rules there are a number of methods for determining the estimated value of a requirement.
 It is recommended that these be followed to ensure that the user can be confident in his/her choice of competition method.

 Quotations normally use standard template-style documentation and the institution’s standard terms and condition of contract (these should be available for download from your institution’s Procurement Office web site).

 Tenders are much more detailed and are created for each specific requirement.
 Of course, a number of the documents are standard and may need some revision, to suit the particular requirement, before sending out to the applicants.
 However, care must be taken to ensure that the detail contained within the documentation is appropriate and correct in respect of the required goods or services.